rui314/mold/README.md

 - Placing variable-length sections at end of an output file and start copying file contents before fixing the output file layout

-  Here is the idea: fixing the layout of regular sections seems easy, and if we place them at beginning of a file, we can start copying their contents from their input files to an output file.
+  Idea: fixing the layout of regular sections seems easy, and if we place them at beginning of a file, we can start copying their contents from their input files to an output file.
 While copying file contents, we can compute the sizes of variable-length sections such as .got or .plt.

-  I did not choose this design because I doubt if it could actually shorten link time and I think I don't need it anyway.
+  Reason for rejection: I did not choose this design because I doubt if it could actually shorten link time and I think I don't need it anyway.

   The linker has to de-duplicate comdat sections (i.e. inline functions that are included into multiple object files), so we